Improve your kitchen skills on a cooking vacation or by taking a cooking class while traveling.

 I have been highly anticipating the opening of FICO Eataly World in Bologna, Italy.
 We are specifically making a trip there in order to explore the 100,000 square meters of eating and cooking space.

-Below we share some of our favorite cooking class experiences around the world, and give you a few more ideas for how and where to book your own cooking vacations, from pasta-making courses, to knife-skills classes in New York City.
+Below we share some of our favorite cooking class experiences around the world, and give you a few more ideas for how and where to book your own cooking vacations, from pasta-making courses in Italy, to knife-skills classes in New York City.

 How to Plan a Cooking Vacation